Mauriac, Cantal: History

 Childebert, daughter of Clovis I, reported that she had had a vision of the Virgin Mary, carrying the infant Christ, and accompanied by Saint Peter.
 This led her to found a chapel at the side of the Rieu Mauri, the small stream now known as the ruisseau Saint-Jean.
-This was later grew into the Benedictine abbey of Saint Peter, the centre of a considerable pilgrimage.
+This later grew into the Benedictine abbey of Saint Peter, the centre of a considerable pilgrimage.

 Increasing wealth allowed the abbey to begin construction of a considerable Romanesque church in the 11th century, commencing with the choir.
 The nave and belfry followed in the 12th century, and the process culminated in the building of a great west portal, surmounted by an Ascension of Christ, in the 13th.
 The belfry fell into disrepair during the French Wars of Religion and during the French Revolution, requiring reconstruction in 1625 and in 1845.
 The two towers were 17th century additions.

 The abbey itself was dissolved during the Revolution and the land sold off in lots.
 The remains of the abbey buildings were incorporated into houses and municipal buildings.
 A large part of these remains, including the chapter house, were purchased by the town in 1984 and restored with the help of the Ministry of Culture.

 The town became notable during the Revolutionary period for the work of Catherine Jarrige (1754–1836), a tertiary of the Dominican Order, famous both for her works of charity.
 She was especially noted for concealing refractory priests, who refused to compromise with state control of the Church, as embodied in Civil Constitution of the Clergy of 1790.
 She remains closely associated with the church and was beatified by Pope John Paul II in 1996.

 The church, now known as Notre-Dame-des-Miracles, was promoted to the status of basilica in 1921, under Pope Benedict XV, and is now one of 167 churches so recognised in France.
 It remains a place of pilgrimage, and its fine furnishings and fittings attract considerable interest.